kajetansw/food-bar-app/README.md

 # Food Bar

 Sample project for using Elm, MarbleJS and MongoDB.
+App for managing recipes and generating shopping lists.

 ## Getting Started